The Novikov conjecture on Cheeger spaces: Smoothly stratified spaces, iie metrics, and mezzoperversities

-with $h_j$ a smooth non-vanishing function on $\wt X$ and $e(i,j) \in \bbZ,$ for all $i,j$ \cite{Melrose:Conormal}, \cite[(A.11)]{Mazzeo:Edge}.
-Thus if $H$ is a bhs of $\wt X$ and $K$ is a bhs of $\wt M,$ the image under a $b$-map of the interior of $H$ is either contained in or disjoint from $K,$ moreover the order of vanishing of the differential of $F$ is constant along $H.$
+Thus if $H$ and $K$ are boundary hypersurfaces of $\wt X$ and $\wt M$, respectively, then the image of the interior of $H$ under a $b$-map $F$ is either contained in or else disjoint from $K,$ and moreover, the order of vanishing of the differential of $F$ along $H$ is constant.

 A {\bf smooth $b$-map between stratified spaces} $f \in \CI_b(\hat X, \hat M)$ is a smooth map whose lift $\wt f \in \CI(\wt X, \wt M)$ is a $b$-map of manifolds with corners.